microsoft/OpenHack/byos/readme.md

 ## OpenHack Portal Differences

+In a BYOS OpenHack, the Azure subscriptions are managed completely out of the Opsgility environment.
+The following outlines the differences you will experience in the Cloud Sandbox/Coach Portal and the attendee portal in a BYOS OpenHack environment.

 ### Cloud Sandbox (Coach Portal)

 The differences you will encounter on the Cloud Sandbox is as a Tech Lead or a Lead PM/Coach: